Liamnooneatu/SOC-Project/index.md

 <img src="https://github.com/Liamnooneatu/SOC-Project/blob/main/Snip%20of%20%20graph.png">

-th

-Add a short welcome message or introduction here.
-Aim to get the viewer interested in what follows!
-Guideline: 1 or 2 sentences.
+This is my Project i have created in vivado that displays a metallica logo.
+Vivado was created Xillinx and then they were purchased by AMD.
+This project is used to show skills i have learned using vivado with  vga and fpga (Field Programmable Gate Arrays), VGA stands for Video Graphics Array.
+A VGA Controller is the main component of Video Signal generator responsible for video signal production.It uses analog singal for displaying frames onto the display

-Here is my FPGA VGA Driver Project it contains information and code regarding the possibilites of the  basys3 board.
+Here is my FPGA VGA Driver Project that contains information and code regarding the possibilites of the  basys3 board.

 ## **VGA Design**
 ### **Project Set-Up**
+Enter Vivado and create a new project and select desired starting files ( we were given colour stripes and colourcycle.v files).
+Once you are happy with you setup make sure design sources has the correct amount of files (common bug).
+Then you can then run your simulatioin and complete a Synthesis to check for syntax errors and basic logic compatibility.
+After successful synthesis and implementation you can then Generate a Bitstream.
+You then plug the vgfa cable ionto your board and monitor and upload the file and you can view your creation.
 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">